huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 ## Upload very large files

-For very large files (>5GB), you need to install a custom transfer agent for Git-LFS:
+For huge files (>5GB), you need to install a custom transfer agent for Git-LFS:

 ```bash
 huggingface-cli lfs-enable-largefiles
 ```

-This should be installed for each model repository that contains a model file.
+You should install this for each model repository that contains a model file.
 Once installed, you are now able to push files larger than 5GB.